Business Immigration

 • Incomplete Submissions: Missing or incorrect documents can lead to requests for additional information, further delaying decisions.

 HR Action: Submit applications well in advance of recruitment needs.
-For example, if a project requires international hires by Q1 2026, initiate the application by early Q4 2025 to accommodate potential delays.
+For example, if a project requires international hires by Q2 2026, initiate the application by late Q4 2025 or early Q1 2026 to accommodate potential delays and ensure alignment with project milestones.

 Expedited Processing Options

-For businesses needing faster decisions, the Home Office offers a priority processing service for an additional fee of £500, aiming to deliver a decision within 10 working days.
+For businesses needing faster decisions, the Home Office offers a pre-licence priority service for an additional fee of £750 (increased from £500 in late 2025), aiming to deliver a decision within 10 working days.
 Key details include:

 • Eligibility: The priority service requires a complete and accurate application with all supporting documents submitted upfront.